edulim/Linux-Immersion/PICTURE/README.md

 Use the command without options to select an area on you screen and parse the text with `tesseract`, an OCR engine.
 The default language is japanese vertical, and you can call it with the `-H` option to read horizontal texts in japanese.
+You should also get a notification saying whether text was detected or not.

 If you want to use another language, make sure to install the appropriate language support.